 Why the photograph?

-Because Saint Malo’s inshore islets are home to the tomb of Châteaubriand, the location and design of which was toute une histoire (as the French say) – a whole other story of municipal objections, scandal and opprobrium.
-At high tide, the poet is cut off from the mainland, unattainable in his splendid isolation, at peace with the lonely sea and the sky.
-But at low tide, the stone causeway connecting him to us is exposed, and we can stroll across with ease.
+Saint Malo’s inshore islets are home to the tomb of the poet Châteaubriand, the location and design of which was toute une histoire (as the French say) – a whole other story of pettyfogging objections, scandal and opprobrium.
+At high tide, the Romantic hero is cut off from the mainland, at peace with the lonely sea and the sky.
+But at low tide, a causeway is exposed and we can walk out to join him.
+Time and tide have the power to cut us off from great writing or art, but they may also lay bare the connections that existed all along.
+Translation can help us across.